kokkos/kokkos-core-wiki/Home.md

 The Programming Guide contains in-depth descriptions of the capabilities provided by Kokkos.
 This includes explanation of design decisions as well as best practice hints.
-This is a good place to start of your Kokkos journey other than attending one of our Tutorial days.
+This is a good place to start off your Kokkos journey other than attending one of our Tutorial days.

 ## **[[The API Reference|APIReference]]**